Rooholla-KhorramBakht/B1Py/README.md

 ## How to Use
 ### Simulation
 We provide a simple simulation environment based on the Isaac Sim.
-This simulation environment follows the exact interfacing API (low-level joint control) as the one used for communicating with the real robot.
-To use the simulator, create a link to the builtin Python interpreter provided by Isaac Sim:
+This simulation environment follows the exact interfacing API (low-level joint control) as the one used for communicating with the real robot, and is designed to simulate the experience of using the real-robot as closely as possible.

+ To use the simulator, first install the Isaac Sim as described [here](https://docs.omniverse.nvidia.com/isaacsim/latest/installation/install_workstation.html) and create a link to the builtin Python interpreter provided by the simulator:

 ```bash
 cd B1Py